Day 1 : Oaxaca

 Discover the final refuge of indigenous Mexico, a place where pre-Hispanic traditions, customs and languages still survive; where ancient treasures abound and a warm welcome greets every visitor.
 Take time to discover the ancient history and phenomenal architecture of Monte Albán and Mitla, discover the stunning natural landscapes of Hierve El Agua and Santiago Apoala, and wander the colourful craft markets throughout the state before taking a walk in a cloud forest.
 Finally, learn some traditional Oaxacan cooking or take a tour of Oaxaca`s legendary biodiversity in the botanical gardens.

-Oaxaca - Mitla - El Tule - Hierve el Agua - Santiago Apoala - Monte Alban - Mexico City
+Oaxaca - Mitla - El Tule - Hierve el Agua - Santiago Apoala - Monte Alban - Llano Grande - Mexico City

 Swim, dive and cruise the shores to discover Mexico's marine life